auth0/docs/articles/libraries/auth0-php/basic-use.md

 // If there is a user persisted (PHP session by default), return that.
 // Otherwise, look for a "state" and "code" URL parameter to validate and exchange.
-// If the state validation and code exchange are successful, return the userinfo. try {
+// If the state validation and code exchange are successful, return `userinfo`. try {
     $userinfo = $auth0->getUser();
 } catch (CoreException $e) {